goblivend/Advent-of-code/2023/README.md

      - Then instead of doing the calculations many time, I just get that result for the next ones

 I also went looking for what the operator `<$>` meant and did a bit of refacto to include it in today's solution

+Did a bit of refacto with @Sheinxy's solution and managed to create an improved version that is faster than either one